Divorce and Mortgage Qualification

 Next, the lender verifies actual receipt through bank statements, deposit records, or other financial documentation covering the most recent 6 to 12 months.
 The lender compares the deposits against the court-ordered amount.
 If payments have been received in full and on time, the income is accepted at the court-ordered amount.
 If payments have been sporadic or for less than the ordered amount, the lender may use an average of the amounts actually received, or may decline to use the income entirely if the payment history is too inconsistent.

-For non-taxable alimony and child support (applicable to divorce agreements finalized after December 31, 2018), the lender may apply a gross-up factor of up to 25%, which increases the qualifying income.
+For divorce agreements executed after December 31, 2018, alimony is non-taxable to the recipient and non-deductible by the payer under the Tax Cuts and Jobs Act.
+Child support remains non-taxable regardless of agreement date., the lender may apply a gross-up factor of up to 25%, which increases the qualifying income.
 For example, $2,000/month in non-taxable alimony becomes $2,500/month after a 25% gross-up, providing additional DTI capacity for the borrower.

 How Existing Joint Mortgages Are Handled in Qualification